odata2ts/odata2ts/int-test/olingo-v2/README.md

 - **No binary content API.** The server declares two media link entries and serves them from `/$value`;
   `@odata2ts/odata-service` has no V2 counterpart to `StreamServiceV4`, so `feature/Blobs.test.ts`
   asserts the gap from both sides with the only raw `fetch` calls in this package.
+- **A query option on a write is refused with 405.** Olingo routes on the shape of the URI, so an entity URI carrying `$select` is a route with no `PUT` handler.
+CAP honours the same request, so a query option on a write does not port between V2 servers.
+- **Expanding a complex property is refused.** odata2ts widened `expand()` to accept complex properties for V2, because V2 does not inline them the way V4 does - but this server takes navigation properties only, and inlines its complex values anyway. `feature/ComplexTypes.test.ts` pins both rejections next to the deep select through a _navigation_ property, which does work.
+- **A converted date cannot be filtered on.** The Luxon converter renders `datetime'…T00:00:00.000Z'`, and V2's `Edm.DateTime` is timezone-less - its ABNF has no offset - so a strict server rejects it.
+The raw client renders `datetime'…T00:00:00'` and is accepted.
+This one is odata2ts', not the server's.

+## Bugs this package found

+Three, all fixed in the same branch, none of which any existing suite could have caught:

+- `PrimitiveTypeServiceV2` destructured its converter (`{ convertFrom, convertTo }`), which strips `this`
+  - so any converter implemented as a class threw, and `ChainedConverter` is exactly that, produced as soon as two converters are configured. `PrimitiveTypeServiceV4` never had the bug.
+- `QueryObjectGenerator` emitted a converter-mapped operation return type without importing it, so a service with both converters and a `Edm.Decimal`-returning operation generated a q-object file that did not compile.
+- The server's own `MostReadMedium` unboxed a nullable score and answered 500 once a client had created an entity without it (fixed in test-server-olingo-v2).